Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Quantum Algorithms : Open Quantum System and Block Encoding

-Long term target(mildly making progress):

-1. DFT

-2. Quantum Many Body and Quantum Field

 Will be applying for math/applied math postdoc or position in national or industrial Labs during Fall 2024.
-Open to positions in other department as well.
+Open to positions in other departments as well.

-Main target could be problems related to numerical analysis and getting into the field of quantum many body system with classical/quantum computer.
+Main targets could be problems related to numerical analysis and getting into the field of quantum many body system with classical/quantum computer.

 Towards machine learning, I am interested in further extending the operator learning work with Lie theory and generalizatiion theory as well as do more machine learing for electronic structure.